How to Get Rid of Flies on the Patio (11 Tips)

 The most important thing you need to do is regularly clean up your patio area.
 Wipe the table and chairs, broom the floor, etc.

-Flies are attracted to food leftovers and all the lovely smells that come with that.
-By simply cleaning up your outdoor space, you’re basically doing the most essential thing to make that same outdoor space far less appealing for those flies.
+Flies are attracted to food leftovers and all the lovely smells that come with them.
+By simply cleaning up your outdoor space, you’re doing the most essential thing to make that outdoor space far less appealing for those flies.

 Also note that puddles of water can attract flies, so if there is excess water present on your patio or porch after rain, dry things up immediately.